rust-console/gba/book/src/02-concepts/00-index.md

 get an overview of general IO register rules and advice.
 Each particular register is described in the appropriate sections of either the Video or Non-Video chapters.

+## Bus Size

+TODO: describe this

+## Minimum Write Size

+TODO: talk about parts where you can't write one byte at a time

+## Volatile or Not?

+TODO: discuss what memory should be used volatile style and what can be used normal style.